sumelms/microservice-course/README.md

 $ make migrations-up
 ```

+> *Note*
+> You will have to install the [golang-migrate](https://github.com/golang-migrate/migrate) tool
+> It uses the same environment variables from the configuration section.

 ## Running

 OK!
 Now you build it you need to run the microservice.
 That should also be pretty easy.